uidotdev/usehooks/README.md

 # useHooks

 A collection of modern, server-safe React hooks – from the ui.dev team.

-📝 Hooks compatible with React version 18+.
+Compatible with React v18.0.0+.

 ## Standard